Another set of questions that gets added to the ever-growing GMAT FAQ list – ‘What’s the minimum GMAT score for Harvard, Stanford, Wharton, IIM?’

 Stop worrying about the minimum GMAT score for IIM, NYU, Columbia, ISB, INSEAD…and focus on the overall application.

-There are many low GMAT score stories of Indian students on our blog.
+There are many low GMAT score success stories on our blog.
 They didn’t score the lowest in the class, but were pretty low by Indian application standards.
 Yet, they managed the application process wisely and ended up with admits from good MBA colleges abroad and in India.